entelo/industrialist/README.md

 AutomobileFactory.build(:sedan)
 ```

-The Ruby way to do this is with a Hash:
+Another way to do this is with a hash:

 ```ruby
 class Sedan; end